/ Port Huron Work Accident Lawyer

 Our firm helps workers through the vocational rehabilitation process, ensuring they receive the support needed to re-enter the workforce successfully.

-Speak With a Port Huron Job Injury Attorney Today
+Speak With a Port Huron Workers’ Compensation Lawyer Today

-If you’ve been hurt on the job, having the right legal support is key to protect your rights and receive the full financial recovery.
-At Boyadzhyan Law Firm, we focus on representing job-related injury claims in Port Huron, Michigan, providing custom case plans tailored to each client’s unique situation.
+If you’ve been injured at work, getting a skilled attorney is crucial to safeguard your interests and receive the full financial recovery.
+At Boyadzhyan Law Firm, we are dedicated to managing workers’ compensation matters in Port Huron, Michigan, providing custom case plans tailored to each client’s unique situation.

 Our services include: